 Fifteen professional forgers forged all signatures.
 Two types of professional forging were performed.
 In the first type, the signers could see just the shape of the genuine signatures of people and had enough time to practice for forging.
 In this type of forging, forger person should guess the signature path and other dynamic features.
 In the second type, Forgers had dynamic information of signatures and tried to forge shapes and dynamic information of signatures.
 The signatures path and pen tip velocity were animated for forgers and the signatures intensities were proportional with the pen pressure on the tablet.
-In both types, forgers tried at least 15 times to NDSD dataset are illustrated.
+In both types, forgers tried at least 15 times to forge signatures before recording the dataset signatures.
+Ultimately, forty forgery signatures were recorded from four forgers assigned for each genuine signature.
+In figure 2 some genuine and forgery signatures from NDSD dataset are illustrated.

-dataset are illustrated.
+NDSD dataset are illustrated.